FauziMNoor/portal-keasramaan-hsi/START_FROM_HERE.md

 - Run migrations in order
 - Check foreign key constraints

-**3. Jurnal Musyrif Form Not Loading**
+**3. Jurnal Musyrif Form Not Loading / Stuck**
 - Verify token is valid and active
-- Check if migration ran successfully
+- Check if migration v2 ran successfully
-- Verify seed data exists
+- Verify seed data exists (5 sesi, 29 jadwal, 78 kegiatan)
+- Check browser console for errors
+- Verify musyrif data exists for the cabang
+- Clear browser cache and reload

 **4. Dashboard Shows No Data**
 - Check if jurnal has been submitted